 The Incident Management System (IMS) provides a management structure and system for conducting on-site operations.
 It is applicable to small scale daily operational activities as well as major mobilizations.
 IMS, provides command center and operational staff with a standardized operational structure and common terminology.
 Because of this, IMS provides a useful and flexible management system that is particularly adaptable to incidents involving multi-jurisdictional or multi-disciplinary responses.
 IMS provides the flexibility needed to rapidly activate and establish an organizational format around the functions that need to be performed.

-Simulation Training of Plan Execution
+Emergency Response Simulation Training of Plan Execution

 Once the plans are finalized, training on the contingency plan is necessary to ensure its smooth and successful implementation.
 The documentation in the plan should be detailed enough to provide the step-by-step guidance needed.
 You can’t expect staff to pick up a plan during a crisis and read about what they should do.
 All parties involved will need to be trained on all of the new procedures or practices envisioned under the plan as well as on what their assigned roles will be.
-The best training practices include walk-throughs, tabletop exercises, and functional simulations.
+The best training practices include walk-through, tabletop exercises, and functional simulations.
 For the most critical planning areas, full dress rehearsals involving a combination of tabletop and functional exercises will be required to fully test your plans and your ability to execute and monitor them.
 This testing process will also uncover any flawed assumptions in the plan.